Detroit Institute of Arts x Goosechase: Amplifying Guest Engagement

 Make it easy to join

-DIA has signage onsite (and a dedicated page on the website!) that makes it easy to join each Goosechase.
-The adoption curve is low, and guests can play right away!
+DIA had signage onsite and a dedicated page on the website that made it easy to join each Goosechase.
+The adoption curve was low, and guests could play right away!

 Make it fun for the creators